NhiNguyencmt8/StretchMapping/results/Static_Objects_Person_in_View.md

 ---
-## #2 Static Objects + Person(s) in view
+## #2 Static Objects + People in view

 This is experiment, we evaluate Khronos (with and without Orbslam).
-In this scenario, we do not move any objects (in the apartment) throught the run and there are no persons in the view of robot as well.
+In this scenario, we do not move any objects (in the apartment) throught the run and there are no people in the view of robot as well.

 Therefore there are **no** dynamic objects in the scene.
 The map is recorded for 1 one round of the apartment setting.